-Psychological First Aid (PFA) is a virtual 2-hour workshop that is internationally recognized method of support intended to help people immediately after a disaster or emergency such as COVID-19.
+Psychological First Aid (PFA) is a 2-hour workshop that is an internationally recognized method of support intended to help people immediately after a disaster or emergency such as COVID-19.
 This workshop trains community members, first responders, and professionals how to give practical support to those affected in a way that respects the person’s dignity, culture, and abilities.

 PFA is a way of helping people immediately after a disaster or emergency.
-PFA providers give practical support in a way that respects the person’s dignity, cultur, and abilities.
+PFA providers give practical support in a way that respects the person’s dignity, culture, and abilities.
 PFA providers must take care of their own well-being first so they can be helpful to others.

 You can offer PFA to children, adolescents, parents, families, and adults who have been through a disaster or emergency.
 Not everyone will want or need help after a disaster.
 You can also give PFA to first responders and other disaster relief workers.

-PFA is not intended for people in emotional crisis or may harm themself or others.
+PFA is not intended for people in emotional crisis or who may harm themself or others.
 Refer the individual with the police or emergency room in this situation.